SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 ```

 ## Define your first Model:
+Assuming you have a SQLite database in the Data folder, you must create a Model class for each Table in your database.
     - Create a C# file in the Model folder.
     - Extends **AbstractModel**.
     - Each Model has to have a Parameterless constructors.